kev-yan/cs24/pausevec/README.md

 - The `remove` function takes one argument: an index.
 It removes and returns the value at the index.
 If the index is invalid, it throws a `std::out_of_range` exception.
+- The `remove_val` function takes one argument: a value.
+  It loops through and removes all copies of that value.
+It returns nothing.

 ## Hints